r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 how to modify the code you started into a working solution.

-Looking up company-specific problems was helpful insofar as it helped me understand which patterns were most commonly represented, but I rarely, if ever saw a problem I had done specifically to practice for a specific company.
+Looking up company-specific problems was helpful insofar as it helped me understand which patterns were most commonly represented, but I rarely, if ever, saw a problem I had done specifically to practice for a specific company.

 When doing Leetcode technical interviews (as opposed to unsupervised